knotical/knotical/README.md

 git clone git://github.com/knotical/knotical.git
 ```

+or download the single zip file from the URL https://github.com/knotical/knotical/archive/v1.0.zip

 ### Using Docker

 1. Install Docker.
 Follow the instructions on https://docs.docker.com/install/.
 You may need to run `docker` commands with `sudo` or similar privileges.